Coherent Control of Photon Correlations in Trapped Ion Crystals

 Nevertheless, increasing the system size leads to several intrinsic limitations.
 On the one hand, the manifestations of the inherent decoherence mechanisms such as thermal motion are amplified due to the increased sensitivity of the multi-ion interference to phase deviations~\cite{obvsil2019multipath}.
 At the same time, increasing the number of ions while preserving a linear configuration imposes an upper limit on the axial trapping frequencies and thus, on the position uncertainties at given laser cooling temperature limits.
 In other words, larger ensembles of emitters lead to smaller angular size for the interference fringes, which makes the system all the more sensitive to these fluctuations.
 For example, three-dimensional ellipsoid crystals enable the coupling of many ions to the same optical mode~\cite{obvsil2018nonclassical, kovalenko2023emergence} and could improve detection efficiency, yet micro-motion severely affects phase-coherent phenomena in these configurations.
 Since atomic motion blurs the interference from the coherent scattering, one then expects to recover the chaotic light statistics from phase-randomized emission.
 The suppression of coherent effects could be addressed with close-to-ground-state cooling techniques used for long ion chains in linear Paul traps~\cite{lechner2016electromagnetically,feng2020efficient,ejtemaee20173d}.
 Alternative platforms such as strings of neutral atoms also offer a favorable scaling for coherent phenomena due to the quasi-regular positions of the particles~\cite{tamura2020phase}.

-Finally, beyond two-photon correlations, a natural question is how three- or higher-photon correlations can be manipulated using the interference between spontaneous emission and coherent scattering.
-Indeed, the latter refers to the single-photon component, which can be tuned by changing the direction of observation.
-Differently, correlations between two or more photons obey Gaussian statistics for multiple independent emitters --- up to finite-$N$ correction.
-Hence, producing specific higher-order light statistics may require extra mechanisms, such as interactions between the emitters~\cite{Liang2018,Cantu2020}, (projective) measurements~\cite{Zanthier2006,Wiegner2015,Bojer2022}, or filtering~\cite{LopezCarreno2018, ZubizarretaCasalengua2020, Hanschke2020, Phillips2020, Masters2023}.
+Finally, beyond two-photon correlations, a natural question is how three- or higher-photon correlations can be manipulated using the interference between spontaneous emission and coherent scattering from multiple emitters.
+In particular, combining mechanisms such as interactions between the emitters~\cite{Liang2018,Cantu2020}, (projective) measurements~\cite{Zanthier2006,Wiegner2015,Bojer2022}, or frequency filtering~\cite{LopezCarreno2018, ZubizarretaCasalengua2020, Hanschke2020, Phillips2020, Masters2023}, along with the interference effect discussed in the present work~\cite{Bojer2024}, could lead to samples with different higher-order photon statistics in different directions.

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}}

 \twocolumngrid